-This was the first of four concerts given by The Beatles on Jersey in the Channel Islands.
+The first of four concerts by The Beatles on Jersey in the Channel Islands took place on 6 August 1963.
 They performed at the Springfield Ballroom on Janvrin Road in the parish of St Saviour.

 The Beatles’ concerts on Jersey and Guernsey were booked by Jersey-based promoter Les De La Mare, who paid the group £1,000.
 The contract was drawn up between De La Mare and Brian Epstein on 30 March 1963.